-CB: And during that same documentary from the last clip, that it was called Hypnosurgery Live because they spoke to the chap before he had it, filmed him during it and spoke to him afterwards and obviously, they did have an anesthetist on standby if required and obviously, they're fully monitored during the operation the same way.
+CB: And during that same documentary from the last clip, that it was called on standby if required and obviously, they're fully monitored during the operation the same way.
 So yeah, I guess the evidence would be there to show that everything was safe and sound.